openhab/openhab-addons/bundles/org.openhab.persistence.influxdb/README.md

 ## Configuration

 ### Configuration via web interface

-All settings for this Persistance Service can be found under `Settings` → `Other Services` → `InfluxDB Persistance Service`
+All settings for this Persistence Service can be found under `Settings` → `Other Services` → `InfluxDB Persistence Service`

 Attention: The file-based configuration (described below) overrides web interface configuration.